-Why local use local herbs?
+Why use local herbs?

 Are you planning a vegetable garden, buying seeds, preparing garden beds, and hoping for a big harvest, but still buying herbal remedies and herbal supplements at your local health food store or online herb supplier?
-There’s a few good reasons to begin growing your own medicinal herbs or harvesting from local wild areas.
+There are a few good reasons to begin growing your own medicinal herbs or harvesting from local wild areas.